laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 ![](/assets/atticofclutter/01edit.png)

-### Paige, 11 · Gwyneth, 9 · Felicity, 7 · Lulu 5 ½
+### Lulu 5 ½ · Felicity, 7 · Gwyneth, 9 · Paige, 11

-## Chapter One · Mrs. Dowkin’s The Mission
+## Chapter One · Mrs. Dowkin’s Mission

 The four Nelson sisters were choreographing new dances on their backyard stage when they heard a kind voice call out, "Lovely dancing, young ladies!"